philbuchanan/Tabs-Shortcodes/readme.txt

 For bug reports or feature requests or if you'd like to contribute to the plugin you can check everything out on [Github](https://github.com/philbuchanan/Tabs-Shortcodes/).

 == Changelog ==
+= 1.2 =
+* Added an option to open a specific tab by default
+* Now compatible up to WordPress 4.1

 = 1.1.1 =
 * Fixed breaking tabs when clicking outside tab area